RatyHub/Wild-Alterations/README.md

 ## English

 Wild Alterations is a PSDK plugin that makes wild encounters more varied by giving wild Pokémon a chance to start battle with a status condition or with some HP already missing.
+This plugin is a partial port, with the author's permission, of the Essentials plugin [Lifemon](https://eeveeexpo.com/resources/1846/).

 ### Features